sueLan/suelan.github.io/source/_posts/iOS-images-in-memory.md

 ### Wide format

 - 8 bytes per pixel
 - super accurate colors.
 Because they use 8bytes, 16 bits, for each channel.
-It means the range of each channel value is  [0, 2^16 - 1].
 In the meantime, double the image size.
 - Only useful with wide color display.
 We don't want to use it when we don't need to.
 - Wide color capture cameras since iPhone 7